adityasinghal26/daytona-backstage-plugins/plugins/daytona/README.md

     );
     ```

-3. Annotate your component with a correct Git repository.
-This will list the workspaces specific to the repository.
+3. Annotate your component with a valid Git repository if you wish to override the automatically configured repository URL for creating Daytona workspaces.

    The annotation key is `daytona.io/repo-url`.